IAS-Uni-Siegen/thesis_latex_template/README.md

-# thesis_latex_template
-This is a latex document template for IAS students, writing a project report a thesis or a dissertation.
+This is a LaTeX document template for IAS students, writing a project report a thesis or a dissertation.

 ## Using the template
 Run 'main.tex' using an LaTeX editor, e.g., TeXstudio.